pnp/vscode-viva/README.md

 The extension provides the following capabilities:

-### Create a new M365 hosted app
+### Create a new Viva Connections app

-The extension automatically detects if you are in an M365 Hostes Apps project.
-If not, it will show helpful actions to allow you to create a new hosted app.
+The extension automatically detects if you are in an Viva Connections project (SharePoint Framework project).
+If not, it will show helpful actions to allow you to create a new Viva Connections app.

 ![Welcome experience](./assets/images/welcome-experience.png)

 ### Check the dependencies

 To ensure that you can create Viva Connections Toolkit, you can use the **check dependencies** functionality.
-This action will check if you have the required dependencies to create a new hosted app.
+This action will check if you have the required dependencies to create a new Viva Connections app.

 - Node version: 16
 - NPM dependencies: